home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 {% endraw %}

-To evaluate a response, go to **{% my developer_templates title="Developer Tools -> Template" %}**, create your output in "Template editor", and check the result.
+To evaluate a response, go to **{% my developer_template title="Developer Tools -> Template" %}**, create your output in "Template editor", and check the result.

 {% raw %}